ktaka-ccmp/google-oauth2-example/Readme.md

 1. The backend API servers create the user if it does not exist in the database and return the user's information while setting a new session cookie in the response header.
 1. React.js app regards the user as authenticated and sets a property to always send a request with the session cookie in the following API communications.
 1. The backend API servers allow what is allowed for the user as long as the session is valid.

+Many examples on the Internet are using JWT access tokens themselves, which are provided by Google or the backend API server.
+However, there are arguments that [JWT tokens should not be used for sessions](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/).
+Therefore, the apps in this repository use an auth backend using the native session mechanism of Django or fastapi.

+# How the example apps look like

 ## How the app works without authentication